 We are making this information request as part of our due diligence review in connection with the proposed purchase by [company] or a special purpose acquisition company (“Buyer”) of the entire issued share capital of [target] (“Company”) from [shareholders] (“Sellers”, each being a “Seller”) agreed to be purchased under the heads of terms dated [date] (“Transaction”).

-[Insert paragraph. re. strategic importance of climate change issues to the Buyer (for example by reference to its corporate strategy)].
+[Insert paragraph on the strategic importance of climate change issues to the Buyer (for example by reference to its corporate strategy)].
 Accordingly, the Buyer is making this information request to understand how the Company approaches climate change-related issues.
-Please note the Response Guidelines below and provide your answers in the spirit of openness and transparency – the Buyer does not expect the Company to be ‘perfect’ and would prefer you to be honest if particular areas have not been addressed to date.
+Please note the Response Guidelines below and provide your answers in the spirit of openness and transparency – the Buyer does not expect the Company to be ‘perfect’ and would prefer the Company to be honest if particular areas have not been addressed to date.

 [Standard Response Guidelines to be inserted by Buyer’s legal advisers]